pgrooff/Another-test/README.md

 Another-test
 ============
-Just to get to know GitHub
+Just to get to know GitHub.

+After a fork?
+What will / is happening?